 - Jeffrey Sachs.
 Introduction and Chapter 13 in The End of Poverty: Economic Possibilities of Our Time.
 Penguin.
-2006. - o Read last: Preface to the 2015 Edition - Dambisa Moyo.
+2006. - Read last: Preface to the 2015 Edition - Dambisa Moyo.
 Preface, Introduction, Chapters 1, 5, and 10 in Dead Aid: Why Aid is Not Working and How There is a Better Way for Africa.
 FSG.
 2010. - In-class Debate: Easterly & Moyo versus Sachs

-Tuesday February 12 Global Health and the Politics of Foreign Aid
+TuesdaySeptember 22Global Health and the Politics of Foreign Aid

-PEPFAR Readings:
+PEPFAR Readings (group 1 only):